 What is Hepatitis B?

-Hepatitis B, also known as Hep B, is a viral infection that causes inflammation and damage to the liver.
-Most healthy adults who are infected can clear the virus during the acute stage without any problems.
-When a Hepatitis B infection lasts longer than six months, it is considered chronic Hepatitis B.
+Hepatitis B, also known as hep B, is a viral infection that causes inflammation and damage to the liver.
+Most healthy adults can clear a hep B infection during the acute stage without any problems.
+However, some adults experience hepatitis B infections that last longer than six months.
+An infection lasting longer than six months is considered chronic hepatitis B.

 What are the Symptoms of Hepatitis B?

-Hepatitis B is known as a “silent infection.”
-Most people are asymptomatic, with only one third of patients experiencing symptoms.
-Those who do exhibit symptoms may experience:
+Hepatitis B is a “silent infection.”
+Most people are asymptomatic -- they do not experience symptoms.
+Only one third of patients experience symptoms.
+The third of patients who do have symptoms may experience:

 - Light-Colored stools